MartenThompson/colab_spellcheck/devnotes.md

 1. Go to `chrome://extensions`
 1. Make sure "Developer Mode" is turned on
-1. Select "Load unpacked extensions" and then our "extension" folder
+1. Select "Load unpacked extensions" and then our `collab_spellcheck/extension` folder

 The extension should automatically refresh on file updates.